ChrisCross1983/Marvel-Millionaire/README.md

 # Marvel Millionaire - Project Portfolio 2 - HTML, CSS, JavaScript

 Welcome to “Marvel Millionaire”, an exciting quiz game inspired by the popular show “Who Wants to Be a Millionaire”.
-Test your knowledge of the Marvel universe as you answer increasingly challenging questions to climb the prize ladder.
+Challenge your knowledge of the Marvel universe as you answer increasingly challenging questions to climb the prize ladder.
 Equipped with different jokers and a ticking timer, you must prove that you are the ultimate Marvel fan!

 ![Responsive Mockup](/readme-img/mockup.png)